You enjoy the activities the Ocean has to offer and use it as a creative space.

 How?

-Rally all your coworkers together and discuss what changes you can make at work to be more environmentally friendly.
-Some ideas for you are: reducing electricity use, choosing more environmentally friendly cleaning products, going paperless, setting up a recycling system, switching from using plastic coffee filter cups to ground coffee, and looking at how everyone gets to work.
-Share your successes on social media, use #thinkOcean!
+Some ideas are: reducing electricity use, choosing more environmentally friendly cleaning products, going paperless, setting up a recycling system, switching from using plastic coffee filter cups to ground coffee, and looking at how everyone gets to work.

 Step 6: Walk, cycle or take the bus when you can.